Federal Emergency Management Agency (FEMA) Resources

 - The Individual Assistance Program and Policy Guide (IAPPG) consolidates information on Individual Assistance (IA) programs offered by FEMA to a state, local, territorial, or tribal government jurisdiction affected by a disaster.

-- FEMA recently changed the IAPPG to create additional flexibilities that ensure access to assistance is equitably provided to all survivors.
+- In 2021, FEMA changed the IAPPG to create additional flexibilities that ensure access to assistance is equitably provided to all survivors.
 The policy changes apply to disasters declared on or after August 23, 2021.
 Download the factsheet.
 Download the memo.

 - FEMA Individual Assistance (IA) provides Transitional Sheltering Assistance (TSA), a non-congregate sheltering form of assistance for eligible displaced disaster survivors taking refuge in emergency shelter locations when an incident results in the need for short-term emergency sheltering options.